krepko7/Modern-Data-Estate/labs/Lab - ADF Data Flow/README.md

 <img style="float: right;" src="../../graphics/DF_Filter3.png">

 You can optionally click the Data Preview tab to look at the results.

-Now add a Derived Column transformation.
+Now let's add a Derived Column transformation.
 Add a formula like this below.
 Look at the Data Preview.
 Scroll to far right and look at the new derived column.
+Code: iif(rate_code == 1, 'Basic','Standard')
+If you get an error related to data type make sure you defined the rate_code column as an integer in the earlier step.
+If not, you can put single codes around the 1.

 <img style="float: right;" src="../../graphics/DF_Derived.png">